What to look for in a removal service

 The cost per broker varies by an order of magnitude

-When you divide a service's monthly price by the number of brokers it covers, the cost per broker ranges from a few cents to over a dollar.
-A service charging $16/month for 60 brokers costs about $0.27 per broker -- roughly 7x more per broker than a service charging $8/month for 200 brokers.
-This does not mean the cheaper service is always better (methodology and verification quality matter), but it is worth understanding what you are paying for.
+Divide the monthly price by broker count and the cost per broker ranges from a few cents to over a dollar. $16/month for 60 brokers is roughly $0.27 each — about 7x more per broker than $8/month for 200.
+Cheaper isn't automatically better (methodology and verification matter), but it's worth knowing what you're paying for.

 We think the best way to earn trust in this market is to be specific about what we do and what we do not do.
 Here is our methodology.